Unrecognized

 Goladors shed all through the year, but their hair does not need to be trimmed.
 This means that regular brushing should be enough to maintain the coat.
 The two major shedding seasons come in Autumn and Spring, and daily brushing should help with this.

 Bathing the dog every four to six weeks should be sufficient unless it gets dirty when playing outside.
-Regular ear checks, nail care, and brushing its teeth two or three times every week should also help you minimise the risk of ear infections, tooth disease, and sore nails.
+Regular ear checks, nail care, and brushing your teeth two or three times every week should also help you minimise the risk of ear infections, tooth disease, and sore nails.

 Goldadors are not known as being particularly vocal dogs, another plus point for this excellent breed unless you were looking for a guard dog.